Fine & Performing Arts

-A student in the Hixson-Lied College of Fine and Performing Arts pursuing a bachelor of arts degree with a fine and performing arts major may also complete a second bachelor of arts major in the College of Arts and Sciences.
-Likewise, a student in the College of Arts and Sciences pursuing a bachelor of arts degree with a major in arts and sciences may also complete a second bachelor of arts major in the Hixson-Lied College of Fine and Performing Arts.
-The student must complete all degree requirements in the degree college in addition to the course work for the second major in the visiting college.
+A student in the Hixson-Lied College of Fine and Performing Arts pursuing a bachelor of arts degree with a fine and performing arts major may also complete another major in the College of Arts and Sciences.
+Reciprocally, a student in the College of Arts and Sciences pursuing a bachelor of arts degree with a major in arts and sciences may also complete a bachelor of arts major in the Hixson-Lied College of Fine and Performing Arts.
+The student must complete all degree requirements in the home college and the requirements of the major in the visiting college.
 Because students using the Hixson-Lied College of Fine and Performing Arts as their home college will not be earning a degree from the College of Arts and Sciences, they may not be eligible for arts and sciences scholarships and aid, but they may be eligible for scholarships and aid in fine and performing arts.

 The Hixson-Lied College of Fine and Performing Arts encourages qualified students to participate in the University Honors Program.
 As far as their plans and programs permit, these students are enrolled in the special sections for superior students.
 In addition, departments in the Hixson-Lied College of Fine and Performing Arts offer special honors sections of regular freshman courses to meet the needs of students with superior preparation in those subjects.